ecupaio/dcgffl/_pages/travel-program.md

 The 2023 Travel Committee is represented by the captains:

-* Women's+ Senators Black - Nikki Wells
+* Women's+ Senators Black - Lindsey W.
 * Women's+ Senators Red - Jillian Joyce
 * DC Elite - Open Division A - Jordan A.
 * DC Admirals - Open Division A - Bryan Sanders